What Every Canadian Borrower Needs To Know About Fixed-Rate Mortgage Penalties

 The penalty terms in your mortgage contract are an often overlooked detail that can, and often does, have a huge impact on your overall borrowing cost.
 Unsurprisingly, the lenders who charge the highest penalties haven’t been going out of their way to warn you about them.

-Fixed-rate penalties are of particular importance in the current interest-rate environment because the differences in the methods used to calculate them are actually more pronounced when fixed-mortgage rates stay flat or rise slightly over an extended period – exactly the scenario that many experts are predicting will unfold in the coming years.
+Fixed-rate penalties are of particular importance in the current interest-rate environment because the differences in the methods used to calculate them are actually more pronounced when fixed-mortgage rates stay relatively flat over an extended period – which is exactly the scenario that I am forecasting now.

 Now let’s make you an expert on the single most important small-print detail in your fixed-rate mortgage contract.